Updated: June 2020

 Twitter has changed the way businesses communicate with consumers.
-No longer required to pick up the phone to connect with you, Twitter gives potential clients easy access to your brand story.
+Don’t want to pick up the phone?
+No problem!

 Twitter Etiquette Do’s and Dont’s

 - Be quick in responding to comments and questions.
-Monitor your mentions!
+Monitor your mentions daily.

-- Avoid going on negative rants, keep it positive and upbeat!
-No, this doesn’t mean you can’t have a bad day, just don’t make every day a bad day that’s shared across Twitter.
+- Avoid going on negative rants, keep it positive and upbeat.
+No, this doesn’t mean you can’t have a bad day.
+However, every day shouldn’t be a bad day shared across Twitter.

-- Use Twitter to listen to what’s being said about your business.
+- Don’t spend time posting all day without actually listening.
+Listen to what’s being said about your business.
 Now respond in a conversational and authentic way.